 As a reminder: Here's how to add code to Divi.

-- From the Contents tab of the Header Full Screen module, add a background image.
+- From the Content tab of the Full Screen Header, add a background image.
 Activate the Parallax + CSS method option.

 - Finally, on the Advanced tab, add one of the 6 CSS classes created previously.